phol/docs/content/en/docs/writing-markdown-latex/index.md

 ## Diagrams

-Academic supports a Markdown extension for diagrams.
+Wowchemy supports a Markdown extension for diagrams.
 You can enable this feature by toggling the `diagram` option in your `config/_default/params.toml` file or by adding `diagram: true` to your page front matter.
-Then insert your [Mermaid diagram syntax](https://mermaidjs.github.io) within a *mermaid* code block as seen below and that's it. _Note: Academic v4.4.0+ is required to make diagrams._
+Then insert your [Mermaid diagram syntax](https://mermaidjs.github.io) within a *mermaid* code block as seen below and that's it. _Note: Wowchemy v4.4.0+ is required to make diagrams._

 An example **flowchart**: